Vote by Mail will be the voting method used for the 2022 Municipal Election.

 - It is an accessible way to vote for people with mobility issues.

 - You can vote even if you are away on Election Day.

-- Many Ontario municipalities successfully conducted their municipal elections in 2014 using Vote by Mail, including our neighbours in Erin, Centre Wellington, Minto and Mapleton.
+- Many Ontario municipalities successfully conducted their municipal elections in 2018 using Vote by Mail, including our neighbours in Erin, Wellington North, Minto and Mapleton.

 Vote by Mail is a double envelope system that protects the confidentiality of the voter.
 Just like your other bills and payments, your completed ballots (in return envelopes) are processed through the Canada Post mail delivery network.
 Election staff use the signed voter declarations within the return envelopes to strike voters off the list—it is against the law to vote more than once for any elected office within the same municipality or school board.